Hung-nd233960/Group9-Microprocessors/HANDBOOK_v2.md

 By the end of the week, you should have a clear top-down plan of your system—hardware and software—that will guide implementation in future labs.
 #### Conclusion

+We conclude that the scope of project, Sensor block integrated into client block, Server block is not being developed

 More details is in the file [System_Design_01](Resources/System_Design_01)